 This map is the perfect tool to help you find your way around the grounds of French Lick Springs Hotel, West Baden Springs Hotel and everything in between.
 You can find walking directions for the resort grounds and familiarize yourself with the venues and attractions throughout our 3,200 acres.

 We offer complimentary shuttle service throughout the resort, making your stay a breeze.
 Our ADA-accessible shuttle buses run between our hotels every 15 minutes, 24 hours a day, 7 days a week, 365 days a year.
 Currently, shuttles are running regularly between the hotels and casino, with service also available to the golf courses and stables upon request.
 At this time, shuttle service is offered to and from resort venues only.

 We have several road trolleys, including one that’s a movie star.
 The 1986 Molly Trolley with the roll-up canvas sides appeared in the 1994 film “Blue Chips” with Nick Nolte and Larry Bird.

 For iconic transportation between the hotels, take a ride on the 1930 rail trolley.
 Ride the rails a distance of just over one mile on “the shortest trolley line in the world.”
-The rail trolley makes 60 trips a day between the hotels, traveling 65 to 75 miles each day.
-The rail trolley operates from 10am to 10pm, 7 days a week, 365 days a year, and trolley rides are free.
+The rail trolley currently operates from noon-8pm Wednesdays through Sundays, and trolley rides are free.